hapax/hapax.github.io/assets/minimal-networks.md

 	</div>
 	</figure>

-Building railway is very expensive, since we not only need to design and build the rail itself, but acquire the land beneath it.
+Building railways is very expensive, since we not only need to design and build the rail itself, but acquire the land beneath it.
 In contrast, stations are cheap: we just slap together some sidings, a platform, and a bench or two, and we're done.
-Our objective is to make the total length of the rail network as short as possible, adding extra stations if they help us do this.
+If we want to minimise cost, we should make the total length of the rail network as short as possible, adding extra stations if they assist in this goal.
-This results in the *minimal network* connecting $A$, $B$ and $C$.
+The result is the *minimal network* connecting $A$, $B$ and $C$.

-We can consider the same problem for $n$ stations, and seek minimal networks of smallest total length that allow us to travel from a station to any of the others.
+We can consider the same problem for $n$ stations, and seek rail networks of smallest total length.
-Although finding the minimal network exactly is very difficult, we can use simple reasoning to learn some important features of the connectivity and layout of minimal networks.
+Although finding the exact solution is difficult in general, we can use simple reasoning to learn some important features of the connectivity and layout of these minimal networks.

 ---